peterson-philomath/reading-notes/githubconnection.md

 # Revisions and The Cloud

-How do you connect github to local repos so you can use more tools.
+How do you connect Github to local repos so you can use more tools?

 ## [Git Intro](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/)

 1. **What is Version Control?**
-    - System that allows you to revisit pervious versions of a file by recording changes.
+    - A system that allows you to revisit previous versions of a file by recording changes.
 This allows tracking of what the change was and who made it.
 These changes are made through Gits which is a snapshot of the file at the time of the change.

 2. **What is cloning in Git?**
     - Cloning is copying all versions of all the files in the project.

 3. **What is the command to track and stage files?**
    - **Tracked** files are any files that were part of the most recent file snapshot
-   - **Untracked** files were not part of last snapshot and do not currently reside in the staging area.
+   - **Untracked** files were not part of the last snapshot and do not currently reside in the staging area.
-     - **Determine the state of file**
+     - **Determine the state of a file**
        - git status
      - **Staging**
         - Single File